 That matters because meeting notes often become the memory of a team.
-They influence project plans, sales follow-ups, hiring feedback, customer success work, product decisions, and internal accountability.
+They influence project plans, sales follow-ups, hiring feedback, customer success work, product decisions, architecture decisions, incident reviews, and internal accountability.

-If the AI summary misses the real decision, assigns the wrong owner, or softens an important risk, the team may move forward with false confidence.
+If the AI summary is wrong but still looks professional, the team may move forward with false confidence.
+That is where quality checks become important.

 Quick answer